lvgl/lvgl/README.md

 We use [GitHub Sponsors](https://github.com/sponsors/lvgl) where you can easily send one time or recurring donations.
 You can also see all of our expenses  in a transparent way.

 **How to get paid for your contribution?**<br>
 If someone implements or fixes an issue labeled as [Sponsored](https://github.com/lvgl/lvgl/labels/Sponsored) he or she will get a payment for that work.
 We estimate the required time, complexity and importance of the issue and set a price accordingly.
 To jump in just comment on a [Sponsored](https://github.com/lvgl/lvgl/labels/Sponsored) issue saying "Hi, I'd like to deal with it.
 This is how I'm planning to fix/implement it...".
 A work is considered ready when it's approved and merged by a maintainer.
-After that you can submit and expense at [opencollective.com](https://opencollective.com/lvgl) and you will receive teh payment in a few days.
+After that you can submit and expense at [opencollective.com](https://opencollective.com/lvgl) and you will receive the payment in a few days.

 **Organizations supporting LVGL**<br>
 [![Sponsors of LVGL](https://opencollective.com/lvgl/organizations.svg?width=600)](https://opencollective.com/lvgl)